cornell-ece2300/ece2300-docs/docs/ece2300-lab2p1-calc.md

 ### 1.14.
 Calculator with Seven-Segment Displays

 We are finally now ready to implement the complete calculator with the seven-segnment displays.

-The inputs are only five bits, so you will need to zero extend these values when connect them to the inputs of the calculator.
+The inputs are only five bits, so you will need to zero extend these values when connecting them to the inputs of the calculator.
 Both inputs and the output of the calculator should be attached to an instance of the five-bit numeric display module you developed in the previous lab.
-Implement the complete calculator in `CalculatorDisplay_GL.v` by instantiating a `Calculator_GL` module and three `Display_GL` modules.
+Implement the complete calculator in `CalculatorDisplay_GL.v` by instantiating a `Calculator_GL` module and three `Display_GL` modules and then correctly connecting all of the ports.

 2. Testing Strategy
 --------------------------------------------------------------------------